4 Tips for Setting Achievable Fitness Goals

 Routine cardio exercise is critical for keeping a healthy heart.
 Find out three easy ways you can increase your cardiovascular health.
 Begin your healthy way of life with a free week of heart-pumping and fat-burning classes at your local Farrells.

 3 Ways to Improve Heart Health 1.
-Cardio Workouts Cardio exercise strengthens your heart by increasing your heart rate.
+Cardio Workouts Cardio exercise strengthens your heart by raising your heart rate.
 Your heart deploys more blood to your muscles as your heart rate increases.
 The additional blood flow causes a higher volume of blood returning to your heart.
 Over time, the higher blood volume enlarges the left ventricle, which is responsible for pumping oxygen-rich blood throughout your body.
 Your heart cavity can now hold and distribute a higher volume of blood, even when you’re resting.
 This lowers your blood pressure and lessens the amount of work your heart has to do.
 Related: What is Strength Training and Why is it Important?
 2. Heart Rate Tracking At Farrell’s Albertville, we track how productive your workout is.
 We use Myzone, the industry-leading heart rate monitor, to measure effort during class.
 Exertion levels are recorded throughout class to improve member results.
 Our certified instructors keep class between 80-90 percent exertion during high-intensity sets.
 Active recovery periods are set at 60-70 percent intensity.
 Related: Why HIIT is Good for Losing Weight and Burning Fat 3.
 Nutrition Cardio exercise isn’t the only way to keep your heart healthy.
 Nutrition also plays an important role in preventative heart health.
 Some of the best foods to eat are: Colorful vegetables Leafy greens Fibrous fruits Nuts and seeds Fish high in omega-3 And don’t forget to schedule your routine check-ups with your doctor!
 Related: Carbs—Too Little or Too Much?
 Strengthen Your Heart with Farrell’s Proper nutrition and routine exercise are essential for maintaining a healthy heart.
 Get started by signing up for a free week at Farrell’s Albertville.">